Morgan Burkhart

 Burkhart started with Triple-A Pawtucket, hitting .269 with 25 home runs and 65 RBIs in 120 games before rejoining the Red Sox late in the season.
 He spent 2002 with the Fukuoka Daiei Hawks of Japan's Pacific League, and played for the Kansas City Royals in for his last major league season.

 In a 42-game Major League career, Burkhart posted a .248 batting average (30-for-121) with five home runs and 23 RBI, including a solid .366 on-base percentage.

 After a brief stint in Triple-A with the Charlotte Knights, Burkhart went to the Mexican League with the Saraperos de Saltillo team based in Saltillo.
 He led the league in runs (100), walks (95) and OBP (.517), while hitting .365 (7th in the league) with 24 home runs (2nd), 91 RBIs (2nd), and a .658 slugging percentage.
 In 2005, he finished with a .304 average, 26 home runs, 72 RBI, 91 runs, 84 walks, a .466 OBP and a .583 SPC.
 The following season, he was sent by Saltillo to the Piratas de Campeche in exchange for Tom Evans.

 Burkhart hit over 250 career home runs in total as a professional baseball player.

-After his playing career ended he managed the Calgary Vipers from 2009–2011 before becoming the manager of the Windy City Thunderbolts for the 2012 season.
+After his playing career ended he managed the Calgary Vipers from 2009 to 2011 before becoming the manager of the Windy City Thunderbolts for the 2012 season.
 He spent the next five seasons in the San Diego Padres organization, the last two of which at Triple-A El Paso.

 While with the Fort Wayne TinCaps in the San Diego system, he coached Trea Turner, who was initially drafted by the Padres before being sent in a trade to the Washington Nationals.
 In an unusual situation, Turner was forced to remain in the San Diego system even after the trade had been agreed to, because Major League Baseball rules do not allow a player to be traded within a year of being drafted.
 As such, Turner was listed as a "player to be named later", although it was public knowledge that the player in question was in fact Turner.
 Turner's agent, Jeff Berry, told the media that it was an unfair process to force him to play half the season for a team that traded him and had no further interest in promoting his development, and said he would be filing a grievance through the players' union.

 Looking back years later, Turner had nothing but praise for the Padres, particularly noting the time he remained while everyone waited for the trade to become official.
 Turner specifically mentioned Burkhart by name.
 "Even after I got traded, the staff I had, Morgan Burkhart, those guys worked with me and helped me as much as anybody.
 I remember not feeling like I was on the outside, even though I was being traded.
 I appreciated that.
 That’s something I’ll never forget.”

+In 2026, Burkhart was named as the bench coach for the El Paso Chihuahuas the Triple-A affiliate of the San Diego Padres.